Areas of Impact

 Nurses for Tomorrow

-Since 2011, the Foundation has awarded nearly $19 million to 22 nursing schools, providing scholarships to more than 5,400 undergraduate, graduate, and doctoral nursing students.
-Through its signature Nurses for Tomorrow program, the Foundation is expanding educational opportunity and creating a more inclusive, culturally sensitive healthcare workforce.
+Since 2011, the Foundation has awarded more than $15 million to provide more than 6,000 scholarships to undergraduate, graduate, and doctoral nursing students.
+Through its signature Nurses for Tomorrow® program, the Foundation supports 22 nursing schools to expand educational opportunities and create a more inclusive, culturally sensitive healthcare workforce.

 Nursing Internship Program